 Ingredients and Substitutions

-- Cream – This is not diet food.
+Cream – This is not diet food.
+Do not approach French Canadian desserts with a dieting frame of mind.
 Use heavy cream – the kind that says 35% MF on the carton.

 These are all what my grandfather called ‘good, wholesome farm food’ – molasses, cream, eggs, butter, and flour.
 These are ingredients that remember where they came from.